The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 On the first step, connect to your Zoho Sign account from the Plumsail account.

 Fill in email subject and body.
-You can use tokens from the document template inside these fields to personalize them.
+You can use tokens from the document template in these fields to personalize them.

 Add recipients and assign roles to them: